inpercima/swaaplate/README.md

 * default: `Hello world`
 * type: `string`

-## `generalConfig/useNpm`
+## `generalConfig/useYarn`
-Defines whatever npm should be used or not.
-If this option is set to `false` yarn will be used.
+Defines whatever yarn should be used or not.
+If this option is set to `false` npm will be used.
 * default: `true`
 * type: `boolean`
 * values: `true`/`false`